Hoboken, New Jersey: Media

-The city has been the home of several filming locations.
-Elia Kazan's 1954 film On the Waterfront was shot in Hoboken.
-A wedding scene from the 1997 film Picture Perfect, starring Jennifer Aniston, was filmed at the Elks Club at 1005 Washington Street.
-The 1998 film Restaurant, starring Adrien Brody was shot there as well.
-Hoboken is home to Carlo's Bake Shop, which is featured in the TLC reality show Cake Boss.
-The popularity of the show has resulted in increased business for Carlo's Bake Shop, and increased tourism to the Hoboken area, resulting in both positive and negative reaction from local residents and businesses.
+The city has been the location of several film productions.
+Elia Kazan's Academy Award-winning 1954 film On the Waterfront, was shot in Hoboken.
+A wedding scene in the 1997 Jennifer Aniston film Picture Perfect was filmed at the Elks Club at 1005 Washington Street.
+The 1998 Adrien Brody film Restaurant is set in Hoboken.
+The production company for the 2009 film Assassination of a High School President was based in Hoboken.
+The 2024 Bob Dylan biopic A Complete Unknown filmed at 10 locations in Hoboken.
+The children's book The Hoboken Chicken Emergency takes place in the city.

+The city is home to Carlo's Bake Shop, which was featured from 2009 to 2020 in the TLC reality show Cake Boss.
+The popularity of the show resulted in increased business for Carlo's Bake Shop, and increased tourism to the Hoboken area, although the long lines drove away some of the shop's local customers.